TN456/FieldGuard/README.md

 - **Event-Driven Architecture:** Utilize Apache Kafka as the central nervous system for data streaming.
 - **Intelligent Analysis:** Use **Isolation Forest** algorithms to learn "normal" herd behavior and automatically flag deviations (sickness/distress).
 - **Hybrid Storage:** Store data in **MongoDB** (document store for alerts/logs) and **MySQL** (relational data for farm management).
+- **Backend Processing:** A Spring Boot service that consumes the stream, filters for critical events (e.g., Fever > 40°C), and persists them for the dashboard.

 ---